ericssmith/presentations/vtcc9/vtcc9_links.md

 ### - Guerilla Open Access Manifesto

-*"Providing scientific articles to those at elite universities in the First World, but not to children in the Global South?"*
+>Providing scientific articles to those at elite universities in the First World, but not to children in the Global South?

 [Guerilla Open Access Manifesto](https://archive.org/stream/GuerillaOpenAccessManifesto/Goamjuly2008_djvu.txt)